MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deploy-preferences-for-office-for-mac.md

 ***Applies to:*** *Office for Mac, Office LTSC for Mac 2021, Office 2019 for Mac*

-After Office for Mac is installed, users can configure settings for the apps.
+After Office is installed on a Mac, users can configure settings for the apps.
 These settings are called preferences.
-As an admin, you might want to provide Office for Mac users in your organization with a standard set of preferences.
-For example, you can configure how often to check for software updates for Office for Mac - daily, weekly, or monthly.
+As an admin, you might want to provide Mac users in your organization with a standard set of preferences for Office.
+For example, you can configure how often to check for software updates for Office - daily, weekly, or monthly.

-Preferences for Office for Mac are stored in preference files.
+Preferences for Office are stored in preference files.
 These files are often referred to as .plist files.

 > [!IMPORTANT]
 > To help improve security, Office for Mac has implemented Apple app sandboxing guidelines.
 This means that you can't customize the app bundle before or after you deploy Office.
 But, preference files aren't part of the app bundle for an app, so you can make changes to these files.